Economics (ECON) | Melville School of Business

 Special Topics in Economics

 Students will engage in an intensive study of selected topics in Economics.
 They will examine and evaluate recent developments in the topics area and assess the implications of these developments.
 Students will undertake a literature review associated with a particular course topic area and identify future directions for research and/or policy development.
-NOTE: Students may take this course multiple times for further credit on different topics.
+Note: Students may take this course multiple times for further credit on different topics.

 Level: UG